Emil Lewis Holmdahl: Spilt loyalties and fall of Huerta

 The letter also stated, "Can speak the Spanish language fluently.
 While campaigning through 13 (Mexican) states, I have learned the water holes, and trails."
 He gave a reference to Brigadier General Hugh Scott, the commanding general of U.S. forces along the border.
 In the letter, he added, "Before leaving Villa's forces, have taken a full list of all artillery and small arms."
 Although Holmdahl had officially resigned from Villa's forces, he continued to work alongside him for the time being.
 In supplying information to Washington, Holmdahl now working for Carranza, could be said to be spying for 3 different armies, impressive even for the Mexican Revolution.

 On January 10-11th, Holmdahl took part the Battle of Ojinaga, against Huerta's commander, General Salvador Mercado, which saw the Villa emerge victorious, while Pascual Orozco fled to the U.S and was later killed.
 Only 35 rebels were killed, while 4 cannons, 100,000 rounds of ammunition, and 2,000 Mauser rifles were captured.
 Following the Battle, Villa was in full, undisputed control of Chihuahua, was the daring the American War correspondents and viewed favorably by the American government.

-Between 21 March - 2 April, Holmdahl fought in the Second Battle of Torreón, alongside Villa and General Felipe Ángeles.
+Between 21 March and 2 April, Holmdahl fought in the Second Battle of Torreón, alongside Villa and General Felipe Ángeles.
 In June, Holmdahl was ordered part from Douglas, Arizona, and to retake Lower California from Huerta's supporters, as three previous expeditions had failed.

 An article in The New York Times on June 20 recorded his departure:

 Douglas, Ariz, June 19 —— After the departure of Major [Colonel] E.L Holmdahl of Villas Gen. Villa's personal staff from Agua Prieta for Nogales and Hermosillo, the statement was made by Constitutionalists, that he had been delegated by Villa to equip and lead an expedition to take Lower California for the insurgents.
 Such an attempt would require a March across the desert in order to Capture Mexicali and Tía Juana.
 Three previous expeditions have failed.

 Little is known about Holmdahl's campaign, but he was able to complete his objective and capturing the state for Villa and Carranza, and would leave shortly afterwards to fight in the Battle of Zacatecas, which saw Huerta resign and flee the country, and would die two years later.
 Carranza would become president and peace was once again restored.

-The newly found peace didn't last long as conflict would soon break out between Villa and Carranza.
+The newly found peace did not last long as conflict would soon break out between Villa and Carranza.